-Exhibit Incorporated herein by reference to the fo Number 10.59 Registration Rights Agreement dated July 11, 2011 between Registrant and Chesapeake NG Ventures Corporation.
-Form Filed as Exhibit 10.59 to the Current Report on Form 8-K. Filed on July 11, 2011 10.60 Form of Convertible Note Purchase Agreement.
+Exhibit Incorporated herein by reference to the following filings: Number Description Form Filed on 10.59 Registration Rights Agreement dated July 11, 2011 between Registrant and Chesapeake NG Ventures Corporation.
+Filed as Exhibit 10.59 to the Current Report on Form 8-K. July 11, 2011 10.60 Form of Convertible Note Purchase Agreement.
 Filed as Exhibit 10.60 to the Current Report on Form 8-K. August 30, 2011 10.61 Form of Registration Rights Agreement Filed as Exhibit 10.61 to the Current Report on Form 8-K. August 30, 2011 10.62 Eighth Amendment to Lease Agreement, dated January 6, 2012, between Clean Energy and Western National Life Insurance Company (as successor-in-interest to BixbyBIT)-Bixby Office Park, LLC.
 10.63+ Amended and Restated 2006 Equity Incentive Plan 10.64+ Amended and Restated 2006 Equity Incentive Plan-Form of Notice of Stock Unit Award and Stock Unit Agreement 18.1 Letter from KMPG LLP re Change in Accounting Principles.
 21.1 Subsidiaries.
 23.1 Consent of Independent Registered Public Accounting Firm KPMG LLP.
 31.1 Certification of Andrew J. Littlefair, President and Chief Executive Officer, pursuant to Rule 13a-14(a) or 15d-14(a) of the Securities and Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Richard R. Wheeler, Chief Financial Officer, pursuant to Rule 13a-14(a) or 15d-14(a) of the Securities and Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.

-Exhibit Incorporated herein by reference to the following filings:

-Number Description Form Filed on

-32.1 Certifi cation pursuant to 18 U.S.C.

-Section n 1350, as adopted pursuant to

-n 906 of the Sarbanes-Oxley Act of

-executed by Andrew J. Littlefair,

-ent and Chief Executive Officer, and

-Richar rd R. Wheeler, Chief Financial Officer.

-99.1 Natura 2008. al Gas Hedge Policy dated May 29, Filed as Exhibit 99.1 to the Current Report on Form 8-K. June 20, 2008

-101 Annua ended llowing materials from the Company's all Report on Form 10-K for the year December 31, 2011, formatted in (eXtensible Business Reporting

-Langu ' 1 0

-(i) Consolidated Balance Sheet at

-December 31, 2011;

-(ii) Consolidated Statement of

-Operations for the year ended

-December 31, 2011;

-(iii) Consolidated Statement of Cash

-Flows for the year ended

-December 31, 2011; and

-(iv) Notes to Consolidated Financial

-Statements tagged in block of text.
+Exhibit Incorporated herein by reference to the following filings: Number Description Form Filed on 32.1 Certification pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, executed by Andrew J. Littlefair, President and Chief Executive Officer, and Richard R. Wheeler, Chief Financial Officer.
+99.1 Natural Gas Hedge Policy dated May 29, 2008.
+Filed as Exhibit 99.1 to the Current Report on Form 8-K. June 20, 2008 101 The following materials from the Company's Annual Report on Form 10-K for the year ended December 31, 2011, formatted in XBRL (eXtensible Business Reporting Language): (i) Consolidated Balance Sheet at December 31, 2011; (ii) Consolidated Statement of Operations for the year ended December 31, 2011; (iii) Consolidated Statement of Cash Flows for the year ended December 31, 2011; and (iv) Notes to Consolidated Financial Statements tagged in block of text.